Montana Creek Wetlands

 - Provides opportunity for contiguous stream corridor integrity

-Because of the potential damage to vegetation and disturbance to wildlife, camping and campfires are prohibited unless located in the pre-existing camp area and with SEAL Trust’s permission.
+Because of the potential damage to vegetation and disturbance to wildlife, camping and campfires are prohibited unless located in the pre-existing camp area and with the permission of the Southeast Alaska Land Trust.
 Also, mountain biking and off-road motorized vehicles are prohibited.